technical-margins/material-margins/docs/en/blog/posts/eloge_du_plateau.md

   - Random Thoughts
 ---

-# Breaking Free from Performance: An Ode to the Musical Plateau
+# Musical Interlude: In Praise of the Plateau

-## Please Let My Hobby Be 🐝
+## Music Away from the Spotlight 🎸

-“You’ve been playing guitar for ages; you must be a virtuoso by now!
-Play us something?”
-How many times have I heard these words, laden with expectations?
+*“You’ve been playing guitar for ages; you must be a virtuoso by now!
+Play us something?”* How many times have I heard these words, laden with expectations?
 In our society, hungry for performance, music seems bound by a double imperative: technical excellence and spectacle.
 In French, “performance” resonates with reaching a high standard, whereas in English, it gravitates towards the stage and the show.
 And here I am, caught between these two interpretations – perhaps fittingly, as it seems we expect musicians, even amateurs, to be flawlessly skilled and ever ready to perform.

 But isn’t there another way to live through music, a more intimate, freer way?